-Our operations have historically been subject to seasonal variations due to weather conditions and daylight hours.
-We attempt to mitigate the impact on productivity from weather conditions through the use of our covered fabrication facilities.
-However, a significant amount of our construction activities take place outdoors.
-Accordingly the number of direct labor hours worked generally declines during the winter months due to an increase in rain, cold temperatures and a decrease in daylight hours.
-The seasonality of oil and gas industry activity in the Gulf Coast region also affects our operations.
+Our operations may be subject to seasonal variations due to weather conditions and available daylight hours.
+Although we have large covered fabrication facilities, a significant amount of our construction activities take place outdoors, and accordingly, the number of labor hours worked may decline during the winter months due to unfavorable weather conditions and a decrease in daylight hours.
+In addition, the seasonality of oil and gas industry activity in the Gulf Coast region may also affect our operations.
 Our offshore oil and gas customers often schedule the completion of their projects during the summer months in order to take advantage of more favorable weather during such months.
-Further, rainy weather, tropical storms, hurricanes and other storms prevalent in the GOM and along the Gulf Coast throughout the year may also affect our operations.
+Further, rainy weather, tropical storms, hurricanes and other storms prevalent in the GOM may also affect our operations.
 See "We are susceptible to adverse weather conditions in our market areas" in Item 1A for further discussion of the seasonal impacts to our operations.